AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 Note that `State` is not included in the JSON as its value is the default value.

-#### Example request
+#### Window of events between two timestamps with a boundary of `Outside`

-When the request is modified to specify a boundary type of Outside, the value before 13:30 and the value after 15:30 are included:
+When the request is modified to specify a boundary type of `Outside`, the value before 13:30 and the value after 15:30 are included:

 ```text
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&boundaryType=2
 ```

-#### Example response body
+The response includes the windowed events, as well as the two values outside of the `startIndex` and `endIndex`.

 ```json
 HTTP/1.1 200